 This type defines a group object and is used for commands that need to be processed or executed by a group.
 This object inherits the common agent properties.
-In addition to the inherited properties, this section defines the following additional property that is valid for this type.
+In addition to the inherited properties, this section defines onethe following additional specific property that is valid for this type.